 It’s one of the best things to do in downtown Seattle!
 Wander through the market, taking the time to look at all the different vendors.

-The market is a popular spot for tourists, with permanent stands filled with local fruits, and vegetables throughout the year.
+The market is an iconic spot for tourists, with permanent stands filled with local fruits, flowers, and vegetables throughout the year.

-There are also several fish markets, butchers, flower shops, bakeries, dairy and specialty vendors, and a wide range of restaurants.
+There are also several fish markets (watch them throw the fish!), butchers, flower shops, bakeries, dairy and specialty vendors, and a wide range of restaurants.

 It’s a must-visit in downtown Seattle!
 Enjoy a leisurely stroll through the market any time of the day.
-You can also try a chef-led food tour in Pikes Place.
+We also loved the Chef-led Food Tour in Pikes Place.

 3. Chihuly Garden and Glass Exhibit